Q‑Day.org exists to cut through the hype around “Q‑Day” – the moment quantum computers can break today’s public‑key cryptography.

 Read about the approach and relevant attributes in the two articles above.
 Then use the CRQC Readiness Benchmark (Q‑Day Estimator) tool below to turn assumptions into a defensible, crypto‑specific forecast.
 The tool converts four inputs, LQC (logical qubits), LOB (logical operations budget), QOT (logical ops/sec), and an annual growth factor, into a Composite CRQC Readiness Score and a projected “Q‑Day” (when week‑scale factoring of RSA‑2048 becomes practical).
 Start with Conservative / Median / Aggressive presets, then tweak to match vendor claims or your own view of roadmaps and error‑correction progress.
 This is intentionally focused on cryptographic breakability, not generic “quantum advantage,” so it may diverge from headline qubit counts.

 [Disclaimer: this estimator is for education and scenario exploration only – it is not a prediction, guarantee, or formal risk assessment, and it should not be relied on for policy, compliance, investment, or procurement decisions.
-Methodology and assumptions: “CRQC Readiness Benchmark – Benchmarking Quantum Computers on the Path to Breaking RSA-2048.”]
+Methodology and assumptions used for this estimator: “CRQC Readiness Benchmark – Benchmarking Quantum Computers on the Path to Breaking RSA-2048.”]

 CRQC Readiness Benchmark (Q-Day Estimator)